yegor256/blog/_drafts/_repo.md

 jQuery plugin.
 I've spent hours of coding and thinking.
 I even had to learn [Gulp](https://gulpjs.com/) and [Jasmine](https://jasmine.github.io/), which I most probably will not use anymore.
-But the benefits we are getting from it are enourmous.
+But the benefits we are getting from it are enormous.
 This is my short list of them:

   * **Encapsulation**.
     Each repo encapsulates a single problem, hiding its details from everybody